There are no tickets available at this time.

 Official Review by Marc Viquez, Stadium Journey Regional Correspondent

-The city of Washington’s population is near 14,000, but is only a 30 minutes away from Pittsburgh and Wheeling, West Virginia.
+The city of Washington’s population is near 14,000, but is only 30 minutes away from Pittsburgh, PA and Wheeling, WV.
 Located adjacent to I-70 and near the Washington Crown Center shopping mall, the colorful ballpark offers various food options, between inning promotions, and even cookies and milk.